Electric test banner

 Electrical safety policy

-At Magna, we are totally committed to ensuring the safety of our customers, colleagues and others who work with us.
-Our approach to managing the risk of electrical safety is central to this commitment.
+At Magna, we’re committed to ensuring the safety of our customers, colleagues and others who work with us.

-The purpose of this policy is to set out the principles that shape our electrical safety standards and procedures, ensuring that we meet, as a minimum, all legal and regulatory requirements in the way we design, construct, manage, service and maintain our homes.
+This policy sets out our electrical safety standards and procedures, ensuring that we meet all legal and regulatory requirements in the way we design, construct, manage, service and maintain our homes.

 This policy applies to:

-• All homes, estates, communal buildings and offices owned and managed by Magna Housing;
+• All homes, estates, communal buildings and offices that we own and manage.

-• All colleagues and those employed by Magna in the design, construction, management and maintenance of our homes;
+• All colleagues and anyone else we employ in the design, construction, management and maintenance of our homes.

 The policy specifically covers:

-• Arrangements for all residential properties to have an Electrical Installation Condition Report (EICR) that is no more than eight years old transitioning to five years old by the end of 2024
+• Arrangements for all homes to have an Electrical Installation Condition Report (EICR) that is no more than five years old.

-• Arrangements for all electrically operated portable appliances owned or managed by Magna to be checked and tested annually
+• Arrangements for all electrically operated portable appliances that we own or manage to be checked and tested annually.

 • Communication with customers on electrical safety measures and awareness.

-The safety of our customers, colleagues and contractors is at the heart of what we do at Magna.
-We are committed to ensuring that our arrangements to deliver the comprehensive range of electrical safety management activities described in the scope consistently meet legal and regulatory requirements and achieve our Regulator’s Consumer Standard, as an absolute minimum.
-Where appropriate we will strive to achieve what is considered to be industry best practice.
+The safety of our customers, colleagues and contractors is at the heart of what we do.
+We’re committed to ensuring that our electrical safety management activities meet legal and regulatory requirements and achieve our Regulator’s Consumer Standard.

-In delivering this policy objective we are committed to ensuring that all those involved in managing electrical safety at Magna demonstrate the appropriate competency levels and, where necessary, third-party accreditation.
-To comply with the various regulations and acts relating to electrical safety, inspections, and works we will consider the requirements in the Institution of Engineering and Technology (IET) Wiring Regulations BS7671:2018 for the testing and inspection of fixed wiring installations and take a risk-based approach to the testing interval.
+We’re committed to ensuring that everyone involved in managing electrical safety at Magna demonstrate the appropriate competency levels and, where necessary, third-party accreditation.
+To comply with the various regulations and acts relating to electrical safety, inspections, and works carried out, we will consider the requirements in the Institution of Engineering and Technology (IET) Wiring Regulations BS7671:2018 for the testing and inspection of fixed wiring installations and take a risk-based approach to the testing interval.

-We will follow the guidance in the code of practice for in-service inspection and testing of electrical equipment for all portable appliances owned and maintained by Magna Housing.
+We follow the guidance in the code of practice for in-service inspection and testing of electrical equipment for all portable appliances that we own and maintain.

 We will maintain registration to an electrical certification body to ensure the ability to self-certify electrical work under the building regulations.

-We are committed to building in a “golden thread” of quality from an electrical safety perspective through the early stages of design, through the construction phase into management and maintenance of our homes.
+We’re committed to ensuring electrical safety in our new homes, through the early stages of design, in the construction phase and in the management and maintenance of our homes.

 The safety of our customers is paramount.
-We will ensure that resources and funding required to deliver electrical safety related works are prioritised, taking into account a risk-based approach to the urgency of the work.
+We’ll ensure that resources and funding required to deliver electrical safety works are prioritised, taking into account a risk-based approach to the urgency of the work.

-As a core safety service, we will ensure that performance on electrical safety activity is regularly scrutinised to ensure continuous improvement and to ensure that any lessons are embedded.
+We’ll ensure that performance on electrical safety is regularly scrutinised to ensure continuous improvement and to ensure that any lessons learnt are embedded.

 We will install and maintain adequate domestic smoke detection in accordance with our domestic automatic fire detection procedure, which has been developed to incorporate new legislation, The Smoke and Carbon Monoxide Regulations 2022.